wjrforcyber/TestABC/README.md

 - `AigTest, ResubSingleNodeAig` : Apply resubstitution to a single node.
 Case is the same as mentioned above.

 ### Gia
+- `GiaTest, GiaCollectFanoutInfo` : Standard process on collecting fanout information.
+> [!NOTE]
+> The interface `Gia_ObjFanoutNum` can not be used alone, you should call `Gia_ManStaticFanoutStart` and `Gia_ManStaticFanoutStop` before and after the fanout information collection.
 - `GiaSingleOperation, Gia2Aig` : `Gia` manager transform to `Aig` manager.
 - `GiaSingleOperation, Aig2Gia` : `Aig` manager transform to `Gia` manager with `&cec` interface verified.
 - `GiaSingleOperation, Gia2AigForOpt` : ABC9 to ABC for optimization.
 There's no direct manager in old rw/rf/b, so should be transformed to `Ntk` level.
 An example of balance is given here.